EricLU888/Mindmap-Generator/README.md

   <li>Panel plan of 'Instruction', 'Input' and 'Header'</li>
   <li>Fix center of mindmap generated</li>
 </ul>
 have been finished.
-And in next version 'Instruction' and 'Input' will be considered as priority.
+And in next version 'Instruction' and 'Input' will be considered as priority.</br>